JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     - name: Duplicate
     - name: ExtremeValue

-For instance, if the list of simulated variables in the ObsSpace is :code:`[air_temperature, relative_humidity]`, the filter will create the following Boolean variables: :code:`DiagnosticFlags/Duplicate/air_temperature`, :code:`DiagnosticFlags/Duplicate/relative_humidity`, :code:`DiagnosticFlags/ExtremeValue/air_temperature` and :code:`DiagnosticFlags/ExtremeValue/relative_humidity`.
+For instance, if the list of observed variables in the ObsSpace is :code:`[air_temperature, relative_humidity]`, the filter will create the following Boolean variables: :code:`DiagnosticFlags/Duplicate/air_temperature`, :code:`DiagnosticFlags/Duplicate/relative_humidity`, :code:`DiagnosticFlags/ExtremeValue/air_temperature` and :code:`DiagnosticFlags/ExtremeValue/relative_humidity`.

 Example 2
 ^^^^^^^^^

-The following YAML snippet creates a diagnostic flag :code:`OriginallyMeasuredInMmHg` for the simulated variable :code:`surface_pressure` and initializes it to :code:`true`, overwriting any current values if this flag already exists:
+The following YAML snippet creates a diagnostic flag :code:`OriginallyMeasuredInMmHg` for the observed variable :code:`surface_pressure` and initializes it to :code:`true`, overwriting any current values if this flag already exists:

 .. code:: yaml